AdobeDocs/analytics.en/help/components/classifications/sets/manage/rules.md

 ---
 # Classification sets rules

 You use rules to support automatic classifications in scenarios where your key dimension is constantly changing.
-The update of classifications through [upload](/help/components/classifications/sets/manage/schema.md#upload) or [automation](/help/components/classifications/sets/manage/schema.md#automate) becomes a cumbersome process or lags proper classification for new dimension values.
+The update of classifications through [upload](/help/components/classifications/sets/manage/schema.md#upload) or [automation](/help/components/classifications/sets/manage/schema.md#automate) becomes a cumbersome process or lacks proper classification for new dimension values.
 For example, internal campaigns, tracking codes, or product SKUs.

 The dimension must contain values that allow you to apply one or more rules so you can derive classification data from the dimension values.